Gender and Sexuality Studies

 Required Introduction Course

-WGS 300Introduction to Women's and Gender Studies3
+GSS 300Introduction to Gender and Sexuality Studies3

 Gender and Sexuality Studies Elective Courses

-Select 15 credits from the followring courses:15
+Select 15 credits from the following courses:15

 Global Perspectives on Medicine in Africa and the African Diaspora